Daandelange/k3-translations/.github/README.md

 # Kirby Translations

-Beta: This is a work in progress port of translations to Kirby 3.
-The "saved" state of a field is not yet enabled.
+Beta: This plugin started as a port of k2-translations to Kirby 3.
+Please note that the much loved "saved" state of a field is not yet implemented.
+For now, the plugin proveds revert and delete functions for translations, and replaces the native Kirby languages menu by a more advanced one, indicating the translation status of each language.

 ![License](https://img.shields.io/badge/License-MIT-green.svg) ![Kirby](https://img.shields.io/badge/Kirby-3.6+-f0c674.svg)